AviatrixSystems/Docs/HowTos/uservpn.rst

 =================================
-OpenVPN
+OpenVPN®
 =================================

 Aviatrix provides a cloud native feature rich client VPN solution.
-The solution is based on OpenVPN and is compatible with all OpenVPN client software.
+The solution is based on OpenVPN® and is compatible with all OpenVPN® client software.
 In addition, Aviatrix provides its own client software that supports SAML authentication directly from the client.
-A summary of Aviatrix client VPN solution is described in the diagram below, to learn all Aviatrix OpenVPN features, check out `this document. <http://docs.aviatrix.com/HowTos/openvpn_features.html>`_
+A summary of Aviatrix client VPN solution is described in the diagram below, to learn all Aviatrix OpenVPN® features, check out `this document. <http://docs.aviatrix.com/HowTos/openvpn_features.html>`_

  |image0|